No credit card required

 - RAW User Registrations, Logins and System Usage – from inside our own platform

-- Cloud Costs – from our AWS Billing Reports
+- Cloud Costs – from our cloud vendor reports

-- Social Media metrics – we use Twitter and Linkedin
+- Social Media metrics – we use primarily Twitter and Linkedin

 - Website statistics (sessions, page hits and other Information) – we use Google Analytics

-- Web site additions (blogs, news, videos) – we use WordPress
+- Web site additions (blogs, news, videos) – we currently use WordPress

 - Forum posts and other activity – we use Discourse